About Tailoring at The Dressing Lab. Lead Time & Pricing Overview. Click here for more details.

 Chester Coat 1

-We will introduce the design variations and features of The Dressing Lab's tailor-made Chester Coats.
+Let me introduce the design variations and features of The Dressing Lab's made-to-order Chester Coats.

 Dimensional Tailored Form